25 Japanese Hairstyles That Filipinas Can Rock Daily

 Make your half ponytail unique by wrapping a ribbon or a rope hair accessory around it.
 To create this Japanese hairstyle, tie your half ponytail close to your hairline before wrapping it.
 Easy, right?

-19. Blunt Lob with Baby Bangs
+19. Blunt Lob With Baby Bangs

 Asian woman with straight lob with baby bangs wearing sunglasses and a jacket